guokan-shang/guokan-shang.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Hi, I'm Guokan, a research scientist in NLP
+subtitle: Hi, I'm Guokan, an AI Research Scientist.
 ---

-Hi, my name is Guokan Shang (尚国侃) [[Curriculum Vitae](cv.pdf)], <br>
+My name is Guokan Shang (尚国侃 in Chinese), here is my [Curriculum Vitae](cv.pdf), <br>
 you can find my contact at the footer of this website.

-I am a research scientist at LINAGORA, a French leader in open-source software ecosystem.
-Within the [Labs team](https://labs.linagora.com), we are building AI-powered collaborative platforms with the aim of facilitating communication and personal interaction in a corporate environment.
+Currently, I am a Research Scientist at LINAGORA, a French leader in open-source software ecosystem.
+Within the [Labs team](https://labs.linagora.com){:target="_blank"}, we are building open-source conversational AI platform [LinTO](https://github.com/linto-ai){:target="_blank"} <br>
+Funded by French CIFRE Ph.D. fellowship and LINAGORA, I received my Ph.D. in 2021 from Ecole Polytechnique under the supervision of Prof. [Michalis Vazirgiannis](https://scholar.google.com/citations?user=aWGJYcMAAAAJ){:target="_blank"} at the team [DaSciM](http://www.lix.polytechnique.fr/dascim/){:target="_blank"}, with which I maintien a scitific collaboration till today.

-My research interests span all aspects of machine learning and its applications to natural language processing, more specifically Spoken Language Understanding / NLP for conversations / Conversational AI / Dialogue and Interactive Systems.
-My recent work mainly focused on challenging tasks such as abstractive meeting summarization and NLG evaluation.
+My research interests span all aspects of machine learning, and particularly its applications to natural language processing.
+My recent work mainly focused on challenging tasks such as meeting summarization and NLG evaluation.

-I received my Ph.D. in 2021 from Ecole Polytechnique and obtained a Master's degree in 2016 from Paris-Saclay University, both in Machine Learning.
+Previously, I obtained a Master's degree in 2016 from Paris-Saclay University, in Machine Learning.
 Before that, I obtained an Engineer's degree in 2015 from University of Technology of Troyes and a Bachelor's degree in 2013 from Harbin Institute of Technology, both in Computer Science.

 I am always looking for professionals with mutual interests to learn and share experiences, so feel free to contact me!